Vietnamese Tet Flowers, Lucky Plants & Tree Markets

 Flower Markets in Hanoi – Northern Vietnam

-There are many flower markets in Vietnam, but the most famous ones are in Hanoi, the capital of Vietnam.
+There are many flower markets in Vietnam, but the most famous ones are in Hanoi.
 The markets are busiest in the days leading up to Tet, when vendors sell flowers and plants that are traditionally used in Tet celebrations.

 The markets in Hanoi are also popular tourist attractions, and they offer a glimpse into the traditional Vietnamese culture.
 Visitors can buy lucky plants and flowers that are used in Tet celebrations, or they can simply enjoy the hustle and bustle of the markets.